Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Keeping a record of your tire pressure readings is a smart practice that can help you track any changes over time.
 By noting down the pressure readings each time you check them, you can quickly identify if there are any consistent drops or increases in pressure.
 This can be a sign of a slow leak or other issues that need to be addressed.
 Additionally, having a record of your tire pressure can help you maintain the proper inflation levels for optimal performance and fuel efficiency.

-• Remember to always check tire pressure when the tires are cold to get an accurate reading.
+• Remember to always when the tires are cold to get an accurate reading.

 • Use your own tire pressure gauge for more reliable results.